Geborgen/nordic-souls/README.md

 ### Starting Up

 Open the installation folder and open `ModOrganizer.exe`.
-Make sure the dropdown box on the right is set to `Play Nordic Souls [SKSE]` and run it.
+Make sure the dropdown box on the right is set to `Play Nordic Souls` and run it.

 > [!TIP]
 > You can create a desktop shortcut in the shortcuts dropdown.